bbernardoni/Archipelago.TOEM/README.md

 # TOEM: A Photo Adventure for Archipelago

-Randomizer mod for TOEM: A Photo Adventure that integrates with [Archipelago](https://archipelago.gg)
+Randomizer mod for TOEM: A Photo Adventure that integrates with [Archipelago](https://archipelago.gg).
+See [here](https://github.com/bbernardoni/Archipelago/blob/toem/worlds/toem/docs/en_TOEM.md) for more details.

 ## Installation